kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ## Debugging the control plane

-The Gloo Edge control plane is made up of the following components:
+The Gloo Gateway control plane is made up of the following components:

 ```bash
 NAME                             READY   STATUS    RESTARTS   AGE